poweroftim/intersight-autodoc/README.md

 ## Notes
 - **Authentication**: Ensure the secret_key_path and api_key_id in the .env file are valid for accessing the Intersight API.
 See operations.yaml for examples of use.
 - **Word Template**: Use the Word Doc template provided in the repository.
 - **Filtering**: The filter key in operations.yaml specifies which fields to include in the filtered JSON output.
-It is not the $filter used in the Intersight API.
+It is not same as the $filter query used in the Intersight API REST Client.

 ## Troubleshooting
 - **Missing Dependencies**: Run pip install -r requirements.txt to ensure all dependencies are installed.